Leon Max: Career

 He worked as a personal trainer in New York.
 He then worked for the New York fashion house Tahari, and then Los Angeles-based Bis, a women’s sportswear firm.

 He founded Max Studio in 1979.
 An upmarket fashion chain, Max Studio sells through department stores.
 It also has 46 of its own retail stores in the U.S. and another 50 in the Far East.

 In July 2012, he received an honorary degree from the University of Northampton.

 Personal life

-He was divorced twice.
-His second wife was Ame Austin, an American model and stylist.
+Max has been married three times, and has three children.
+His first two marriages ended in divorce.
+His first marriage was to model Kim Reynolds, mother of his daughter, Sophie Max for whom he named a clothing line.
+His second marriage with Ame Austin, an American model and stylist, ended with his 2009 divorce fillings.
 In 2014, he married Yana Boyko, a Ukrainian model.